jakob-bjorner/APR/README.md

 Please refer to [the instructions](supervised-jax/README.md) for more details.

 ## Reinforcement Learning
 We present TinyRL, a simple implementation of the GRPO training framework for our experiments.
-TinyRL is a lightweight yet highly performant reinforcement learning library designed to be both easy to use and extend.
+TinyRL is a lightweight yet performant reinforcement learning library designed to be both easy to use and extend.
 It integrates with [SGLang](https://github.com/sgl-project/sglang) for efficient rollout.
+Given the small size of the model we’re training, we haven’t implemented model parallelism, so it runs on two GPUs—one for training and one for rollout

 It supports asynchronous, multi-turn, multi-agent rollouts through a general `rollout_fun` interface, with the minimal assumption that your rollout mechanism relies on calling an OpenAI-compatible API endpoint.
 ```python